 The NMB is headed by a three-member Board appointed by the President and confirmed by the Senate.
 The Board Members annually self-designate a Chairman.
 The Board Members provide overall leadership and strategic direction for the Board.
-The Departmental Directors and General Counsel direct the program operations which include the Office of Legal Affairs (OLA), Office of Mediation Services (OMS), Office of Arbitration Services (OAS), and the support offices which include the Office of Fiscal Services (OFS) and Office of Information Services (OIS).1
+The Departmental Directors and General Counsel direct the program operations which include the Office of Legal Affairs (OLA), Office of Mediation Services (OMS), Office of Arbitration Services (OAS), and the support offices which include the Office of Administration (OA), Office of Fiscal Services (OFS) and Office of Information Services (OIS).

-Strategic Plan Planning Process: In compliance with OMB Circular No. A-11 (2016), the NMB has developed and formalized a process to review, evaluate, develop and modify its strategic plan.
+Strategic Plan Planning Process: In compliance with OMB Circular No. A-11 the NMBhas developed and formalized a process to review, evaluate, develop and modify its strategic plan.
 The NMB managers endeavor to continuously monitor and improve the effectiveness of programs mandated under the RLA.
-Strategic planning and evaluation is an ongoing process with specific milestones outlined throughout the calendar year.
+Strategic planning and evaluation are an ongoing process with specific milestones outlined throughout the calendar year.

-January - February: The strategic planning process commences at the beginning of the calendar year with a review of the NMB Mission Statement, Strategic Goals, and Performance Goals for the agency.
+May - July: The strategic planning process commences at the beginning of the calendaryear with a review of the NMB Mission Statement, Strategic Goals, and Performance Goals for the agency.

-March: Evaluations and assessments are conducted by each program and support office area.
+July - August: Evaluations and assessments are conducted by each program and support office area.
 Any changes, suggestions, or deletions are forwarded to the Board for review and comment.